JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_extension_points.md

 ```

 > **NOTE** All non-dynamic extension points are highlighted via _Plugin DevKit \| Plugin descriptor \| Plugin.xml dynamic plugin verification_ inspection available in IntelliJ IDEA 2020.1 or later.
-> Previous versions also highlight `dynamic` attribute as "experimental".
+> Previous versions also highlight the `dynamic` attribute as "experimental".